Remote Viewing

 Controlled Remote Viewing: The Foundation

-Developed beginning in the mid-to-late 1970s through collaboration between Hal Puthoff and Ingo Swann, CRV represents the most systematic and teachable approach to remote viewing.
+Developed in the mid-to-late 1970s through collaboration between Hal Puthoff and Ingo Swann, CRV represents one of the most systematic and teachable approaches to remote viewing.

 Core Philosophy